helm/charts/stable/dex/README.md

 Breaking changes which should be considered and require manual actions during release upgrade:

 - `.Values.crd.present` replaced with `.Values.crd.appInstall` which is its negation
-- CRDs installation support added - with helm v2 won't be installed by default. with helm v3+ impossible to do that from the chart, will be installed by default unless passing the `--skip-crds` flag with `helm install`
+- CRDs installation support added - with helm v2 won't be installed by default. with helm v3+ impossible to do that from the chart, will be installed by default unless passing the `--skip-crds` flag with `helm install`.
+Note that deletion of the release won't delete the CRDs in both cases.

 See the [Configuration](#configuration) section for the details on the parameters introduced in version 2.0.0.